raechiang/Capstone-Wildfire/README.md

 While we do not have particularly robust or detailed geographic data, we do have some basic county information.
 The numbers and sizes of fires tend to be slightly higher for larger counties, and counties with lower populations tend to have larger and more numerous fires.
 Although the relationship between the size of a county and the number of fires in the county is not extraordinarily strong, it may suffice for the scope of this project.

-Area in square miles of a county versus the number of fires in the county
 <p align="center">
+  Area in Square Miles of a County Versus the Number of Fires in the County
   <img src="/reports/figures/areavfire.png" alt="County area in square miles vs number of fires">
 </p>